jfriedlein/history_hsv-manager_LS-Dyna/README.md

 * 'alpha' is at index 2
 * 'eps_p' starts at index 3
 * 'defoGrad' can be found starting at index 45

+## Example
+@todo add an example on the usage to get and set e.g. the hardening variable for elasto-plasticity